conduktor/conduktor-docs/docs/platform/get-started/troubleshooting/public-api.md

 `/platform/api/modules/health/ready`

-Return readiness of the platform and each module.
+Returns readiness of the platform and each module.
 Modules status :

 - `STARTING` (initial state)